wajid-9/video-player/README.md

 # Video Player

 A lightweight and modern Android video player built with **Kotlin**, **Jetpack Compose**, and **Media3 ExoPlayer**.
 This app provides a clean and intuitive interface for playing local and streaming videos, with support for various audio and video formats.
-The player is designed to be extensible, with plans to add advanced features like E-AC-3 audio support, subtitle customization, and more.
+The player is designed to be extensible, with plans to add advanced features like E-AC-3 audio support, subtitle customization, and it also uses the TMDB data to show more about the info of the videos and more..

 ## Features